-- Doctor, specialty trainee in obstetrics and gynaecology (senior registrar), Simpson Centre for Reproductive Health, NHS Lothian and University of Edinburgh, Edinburgh, United Kingdom
+- Clinical Lecturer in Obstetrics and Gynaecology, MRC Centre for Reproductive Health, University of Edinburgh, Edinburgh, UK

 Lucy Whitaker obtained her medical degree from the University of Edinburgh in 2007.
 She is undertaking postgraduate training in obstetrics and gynaecology in Edinburgh where she is the South-East Scotland advanced laparoscopic trainee for the excision of benign disease, including endometriosis and fibroids.